 execution costs

 included?

-6. Is a detailed budget
+6 6.
+Is a detailed budget N/A AT CONCEPT STAGE

-including budget no ies
+including budget notes

 included?

-7. Are arrangements f or N/A AT CONCEPT STAGE
+7 7.
+Are arrangements for N/A AT CONCEPT STAGE

 monitoring and

 evaluation clearly

 defined, including

-budgeted M&E plan
+budgeted M&E plans

-and sex-disaggrega ted
+and sex-disaggregated

 data, targets and

 indicators, in

 compliance with the

-Gender Policy of the Fund?
+Gender Policy of the

+Fund?

-8. Does the M&E N/A AT CONCEPT STAGE
+8 B. Does the M&E N/A AT CONCEPT STAGE

-Framework include
+Framework include a TWATT GOTTOET TOTAGE

-break-down of how a
+break-down of how

-implementing entity
+implementing entity IE

-fees will be utilized
+fees will be utilized in

 the supervision of the

 M&E function?

 9. Does the N/A AT CONCEPT STAGE

-project/programme'
+project/programme's N/A AT CONCETT GTACE

 results framework

 align with the AF's

 results framework?

-Does it include at le ast
+Does it include at least

 one core outcome

 indicator from the

 Fund's results

 framework?

+N/A AT CONCEPT CTACE

 10. Is a disbursement N/A AT CONCEPT STAGE

 schedule with time-